 Diseases can be spread virtually anywhere and are not bound to specific locations in Fullerton.
-As long as humans are present in a certain area, there is the potential for disease.
+If humans are present in a certain area, there is the potential for disease.
 Some vector-borne diseases, however, may be more prevalent in certain areas of the city.
 For example, street catch basins, storm drains, roadside ditches, flood channels, ravines, and similar places on the public right-of-way can put the Fullerton community at risk of mosquito-borne diseases because these places are breeding grounds for mosquitoes.
 Garbage dumpsters or open waste may also attract mice and rats.
-Most diseases do not have a particular scale to measure their severity or extent, with the exception of influenza.
+Most diseases do not have a particular scale to measure their severity or extent, except for influenza.

-5.1.7 Terrorism (Unlikely/Extreme)
+5.1.7 Terrorism